Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Introduction

 \section{Introduction}

 In this paper we consider the following time-dependent Stokes problem with no-slip boundary conditions,

-We assume that $\Omega\subset \mathbb{R}^2$, is a bounded, polygonal and simply connected domain, $T>0$ and $I=(0,T]$.
-The finite element approximation of Stokes and Navier-Stokes problems is a mature and well researched topic due to its importance for understanding and computing fluid problems.
-The literature is immense, we only would like to mention the monographs \cite{Glowinski_2003, 1986Girault, 1977Temam}.
+We assume that $\Omega\subset \mathbb{R}^2$ is a bounded, polygonal and simply connected domain, $T>0$ and $I=(0,T]$.
+The finite element approximation of Stokes and Navier-Stokes problems is a mature and well-researched topic due to its importance for understanding and computing fluid problems.
+The literature is immense, we would only like to mention the monographs \cite{Glowinski_2003, 1986Girault, temam_navier_stokes_2001}.